AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Seems pretty similar to the declarations, right?
 Instead of the semicolon we have curly braces, and we don't need to include the `void` inside the parens.

-The names need ot be identical, and the `elapsedUs` needs to be the same, or else the compiler won't realize that these are the same functions and bind them.
+The names need to be identical, and the `elapsedUs` needs to be the same, or else the compiler won't realize that these are the same functions and bind them.

 If we decided not to forward declare these, then the `swadgeMode_t` struct wouldn't know what a `runnerEnterMode` was and would throw an error.